GiosueSardoInfirri/MonteCarloMarkovChain/README.md

 # MonteCarloMarkovChain

 This is the final project of the Advanced Statistics for Physics Analysis course.
-It is an analysis and implementation of some Adaptive Monte Carlo Markov Chains (MCMC)
+It is an analysis and implementation of some Adaptive Monte Carlo Markov Chains (MCMC).
+The main code containing all the useful functions is ``MCMC.R`` file: these functions are used to generate the results in the many notebooks.

 ## Normal multi-dimensional MCMC